pragati-29/Nextflow_NGS3Pipeline/README.md

     params.project (Use this parameter only when you want to create a new project, it can create multiple projects just you need to provide project names in csv file)
 ####  Process
      - Every process has its separate script in the bin folder.
-     - For downstream processes, the scripts are the same as the previous ones, but you need to change the path in each script of the downstream.
+     - For downstream processes, the scripts are the same as the previous ones, but you need to change the path in each script of the downstream for now but I will resolve this ASAP.
      Renaming
         Input: "${params.input_dir}" "${params.sample_file}" "output.csv"
         Output: "output.csv"